JTechEng/jtlog/README.md

             nnnn is a unique number depending on what files already exist.
 If filename is specified, '_nnnn.csv' will be appended.

-If using the cli version, jtlog, there are options to discard either the converted temperatures, or the raw data, but the default is to include both.
+**jtlog** includes options to discard either the converted temperatures, or the raw data; the default is to include both.

 #### Examples
        jtlog.py -s4 -s4 -s4 -s4 -ftemplog